Dave360-crypto/OSCP-60days/README.md

 ## :dollar: Paypal Donate Link
 ```
 I'm Collecting Money for eCPTX Course.
-So, if you wish to donate plz feel free to visit link.
+So, if you wish to donate plz feel free to visit below link.
 ```
 https://www.paypal.me/anandkumar11u/